-[They are waiting for the warning system to sense that the ECS fan and the airflow-driven water separator have stopped operating.
+[They are waiting for the caution-and-warning system to sense that the ECS fan and the airflow-driven water separator have stopped operating.
 This typically takes 4 minutes.]108:24:09 McCandless: Buzz, this is Houston.
 We'd like you to pull the Suit Fan Delta-P circuit breaker on panel 16.
 Over.

 108:24:28 Aldrin: Roger, I have it.

 [Houston is reminding Buzz to turn off a sensor which detects a pressure difference across the fan, another indication of whether or not the fan is running.
 They had skipped over that step.]108:24:30 Armstrong: That's what the difference...
 Yeah.
 (Pause)

 108:24:43 Armstrong: Yep.
 (Pause) It's in Egress.
 (Long Pause)

 [They are verifying that there can be no flow from the cabin into the ECS.]MP3 Audio Clip (28 min 11 sec; 27Mb) from the Public Affairs loop starting at about 108:25:05.
 Clip courtesy John Stoll, ACR Senior Technician at NASA Johnson.

 108:25:15 Aldrin: Okay.
 There it is.
 ECS (caution light), Master Alarm, Water Separator(caution light).

 [With flow in the ECS turned off, the centrifugal water separator also stopped working and they are now seeing a caution light indicating that the separator has spun down.
 They will now start the tasks on Sur-33.]108:25:20 Armstrong: Okay.